zikzakjack/MyRefcards/MyRefcards_Design_Data_Applications.md

 - Scalability : Scalability is the term we use to describe a system’s ability to cope with increased load
     - When you increase a load parameter and keep the system resources (CPU, memory, network bandwidth,etc.) unchanged, how is the performance of your system affected?
     - When you increase a load parameter, how much do you need to increase the resources if you want tokeep performance unchanged?
+    - LATENCY : Latency is the duration that a request is waiting tobe handled—during which it is latent, awaiting service
+    - Response Time : The responsetime is what the client sees: besides the actual time to process the request (the service time),it includes network delays and queueing delays.
 - Maintainability
+    - Operbility : Make it easy for operations teams to keep the system running smoothly.
+    - Simplicity : removing complexity to Make it easy for new engineers to understand the system
+    - Evolvability : Make it easy for engineers to make changes to the system in the future